The Richest Man in Babylon

 If you desire to help thy friend, do so in a way that will not bring thy friend’s burdens upon thyself.

-This is a great advice that I learned in a hard way.
-When I was a freshman at University of Tokyo in the late 1990s, I was earning a relatively high income from tutoring.
-A friend of mine asked me to loan him 100,000 yen (worth about $1,000) for starting a business, and I agreed.
-However, we made no formal agreement on time of payment, interest, etc., so it was extremely stressful to ask for repayment.
-Over the next few years, my friend paid me about the half of the amount I loaned.
+This is great advice that I learned the hard way.
+When I was a freshman at the University of Tokyo in the late 1990s, I was earning a relatively high income from tutoring.
+A friend of mine asked me to loan him 100,000 yen (about $1,000) to start a business, and I agreed.
+However, we made no formal agreement on the timing of payment, interest, etc., so it was extremely stressful to request repayment.
+Over the next few years, my friend paid me about half of the amount I loaned.
 One day, when he had a windfall, I asked him to pay me in full, but he criticized me for being cheap, which put a significant strain on our friendship.
 My friend never paid me the remaining balance, and I never asked again.

-Although I learned the lesson in a hard way, I am fortunate that I only lost $500.
-I now tell my kids to never lend money to their friends, but if they do, not to expect the money to be ever paid back.
-Later in my life, there have been numerous opportunities where I treated friends for a coffee or meal, but I don’t make any mental accounting and I don’t expect them to treat me.
-If they do, I simply thank them but I don’t feel any obligation to treat them.
+Although I learned the lesson the hard way, I am fortunate that I only lost $500.
+I now tell my kids never to lend money to their friends, but if they do, not to expect it to be paid back.
+Later in my life, there have been numerous opportunities when I treated friends to coffee or a meal, but I don’t make any mental accounting, and I don’t expect them to treat me.
+If they do, I simply thank them, but I don’t feel any obligation to treat them.